EngineHub/CommandHelper/README.md

 We'll look at it, make comments, and merge it into CommandHelper if everything works out.

-By submitting code, you agree to place to license your code under the irrevocable GNU General Public License v3.
+By submitting code, you agree to dual license your code under the irrevocable GNU General Public License v3, and the MIT License.

+Portions of CommandHelper are copyright: wraithguard01, sk89q, Deaygo, t3hk0d3, zml2008, and albatrossen